Russia-Ukraine: What to know as Putin takes military action - NewsBreak

 U.S. President Joe Biden says the world will “hold Russia accountable.”

-The Ukrainian president earlier rejected Moscow’s claims that his country poses a threat to Russia and made a passionate plea for peace.Russia’s Putin announces military operation in Ukraine, explosions heard
+The Ukrainian president earlier rejected Moscow’s claims that his country poses a threat to Russia and made a passionate plea for peace.Russia’s Putin announces military operation in Ukraine

 Before Putin’s announcement, world leaders worked to maintain a united stance and vowed to impose tougher sanctions in the event of a full-fledged invasion.